nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 > 3a1.
 DoDo-Bird shows an error message <br>
   Use case resumes at step 2

-#### Use case: Search task by keyword
+#### Use case: Search tasks by keyword

 **MSS**

-1. User enter command to search tasks by keyword.
+1. User enter command to search tasks by keywords such as name, details, starting date, end date, tags or priority level.
-2. DoDo-Bird returns a list of tasks which name contains those keywords.
+2. DoDo-Bird displays a list of tasks which contain those keywords.
 Use case ends.

-**Extensions**

-{More to be added}

 ## Appendix C : Non Functional Requirements

 1. (Availability/Interoperability) Should work on any [mainstream OS](#mainstream-os) as long as it has Java 8 or higher installed.
 2. (Capacity) Should be able to hold up to 1000 Tasks and Events.
-3. (Usability) Should be able compile and run the binary.
-4. (Usability) Should favor Unix-style commands over DOS style commands.
-5. (Maintainability) Should come with automated unit tests and open source code.
+3. (Maintainability) Should come with automated unit tests and open source code.
-6. (Performance) Should be able to respond any command within 3 seconds.
+4. (Performance) Should be able to respond any command within 3 seconds.
-7. (Security/Data Integrity) Should encrypt data.
+5. (Security/Data Integrity) Should encrypt data.
-8. (Reliability/Recoverability) Should be able to attempt to recover data for corrupted data files.
+6. (Reliability/Recoverability) Should be able to attempt to recover data for corrupted data files.

-{More to be added}

 ## Appendix D : Glossary